 How are you deciding the sequence of the moves?

-Based on use data that we have been collecting for many years, we will first move items that are quickly and easily serviced from LSC, such as bound science journals that have good electronic equivalents.
+Based on use data that we have been collecting for many years, we first moved items that are quickly and easily serviced from LSC, such as bound science journals that have good electronic equivalents.

 When will the books be coming back?